lcrocker/ojpoker/README.md

 black/uncolored joker in games that distinguish between them, and `Jw` for the third "white" joker.
 Whitespace between cards is ignored, but is not allowed between rank and suit.
 It is never produced on output.
-Invalid values produce `??`.
 We can also produce Unicode suit symbols and single-code cards, which may come in handy for producing documentation.